eliasson/markuseliasson.se/content/article/a-test-data-builder.md

 ```
 {{< /code >}}

-In the previous chapter, we stored future `Task` for each aggregate created using our builder methods such as
+In the previous section, we stored future `Task` for each aggregate created using our builder methods such as
 `.WithUser`.
 The builder does not have any control over when these are ready, some might have been constructed already,
 other might not.
 So the first thing we have to do is to wait for all these to be constructed.
 Luckily, this is quite
 easy, just a bunch of `Task.WhenAll` calls.